Generic selectors

 Part 2: The Unrepentant Offender (Matt.
 18:15-20)

-MATTHEW 18:15 So then, if your brother sins against you, go and show him his fault between you and him alone [that is, privately].
-If he is willing to hear you, you have gained your brother.
+MATTHEW 18:15 “Moreover if your brother sins against you, go and tell him his fault between you and him alone [privately].
+If he hears you, you have gained your brother.

 Jesus sets the stage by describing a situation where a brother in Christ causes an offense but refuses to repent (otherwise, the matter would have already been resolved).
 The first duty is for the victim to privately tell the offender of his or her fault.
 If the offender had already repented, then this would not be necessary.
 This ensures the offender is aware that offense occurred.

 The word fault can be confusing.
 It does not mean sin but is actually a verb that means to admonish, reprove, rebuke, or convict.
 This verse is the only place it was translated fault out of the sixteen other places it is used in the Bible.
 In every other scripture, it is used for rebuking or admonishing someone.
-For example, in 2 Timothy 4:2 it says, “Preach the Word!
-Be urgent in season and out of season; convict [admonish], rebuke, encourage, with all patience and doctrine.”
-Here, the word convict is the same as fault.
+For example, in 2 Timothy 4:2 it says, “Preach the word!
+Be ready in season and out of season.
+Convince [admonish], rebuke, exhort, with all longsuffering and teaching.”
+Here, the word convince is the same as fault.
 Therefore, we could render Matthew 18:15 as, “So then, if your brother offends you, go and rebuke or admonish him privately.
 If he is willing to hear you, you have gained your brother.”
 Luke also clearly confirms that fault is an act of rebuking or admonishing the offender for the offense:

 An offender must truly listen and be willing to accept a rebuke.
 The words may not be pleasant or comfortable, but God expects us to listen to and hear one another especially when it comes to the serious matter of offenses.
 Finally, the offender must repent.